You are currently viewing Motorcycle Engine Cut Off Switch: The Complete Lowdown

 • When engaged properly, it has no harmful effects on battery, components, or the engine itself over regular use.

-What is a Motorcycle Engine Cut Off Switch?
+Motorcycle Engine Cut Off Switch Explained

 So in terms of appearance, it’s usually a red button or lever mounted on the right handlebar, within easy thumb’s reach.
 This lets you turn off the engine without taking a hand off the bars.
-Pretty handy, right?

 I remember the first time I had to use a kill switch in a real emergency.
 It was my third month of riding and I was cruising along a country road when a deer jumped out in front of me.
-When I slammed on the brakes, the front end started wobbling like crazy.
-No way was I keeping that bike under control!

 Instinct kicked in and my thumb jabbed that kill switch without even thinking.
 The engine cut instantly and I was able to wrestle the bike safely to a stop, heart pounding.
 That moment really drove home why they put these switches on bikes.